Associate Professor (Teaching) of Spatial Sciences and Director of Graduate Studies

 - 1999: B.A., Political Science, San Diego State University

-Darren M. Ruddell, Ph.D., is Associate Professor (Teaching) at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.
+Darren M. Ruddell, Ph.D., is Associate Professor (Teaching) and Director of Graduate Studies at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.

 The overarching focus of Ruddell’s research is climate and society, an expanding area in global change studies, which incorporates socioecological interactions across multiple scales of analysis.
 Ruddell is particularly interested in the dynamic relationship between human development and the modification of natural landscapes which are altering physical processes, as witnessed in rising global temperatures and urban heat islands (UHI), and the subsequent impacts that changing environmental systems pose on human health, well-being, and urban sustainability.
 While a changing climate can offer more favorable conditions for human development, changes in natural processes have also been found to stress local social and systems.